PDF File downloadable from here: CLICK ME

-As with head flop this is generally avoided simply by making sure the child is correctly seated in the car seat (see beginning of post for my tips).
+As with head flop, this is generally avoided simply by making sure the child is correctly seated in the car seat (see the beginning of the post for my tips).
 So the first step to avoid it – is to make sure your child is actually seated correctly.

 Below is an example of a small baby with ‘upper body disproportion’.
-But what I also notice is that it is possible that it could be avoided if the harness straps were at the correct level and the full baby insert was used, but I would also like to say that the car seat used is really not suitable for so young infants and I would def. say to avoid them:
+But what I also notice is that it is possible that it could be avoided if the harness straps were at the correct level (they should be just at or just below the shoulders) and the full baby insert was used, but I would also like to say that the car seat used is really not suitable for so young infants and I would def. say to avoid them:

 What are some of the dangers for my child if they have ‘Upper Body Disproportion’?

 If we try to only look at the older harnessed children first and not the babies – since I covered them above, because the babies are smaller and won’t be hanging much out of the seat at all, there are a few key dangers to be aware of.

 When your child isn’t correctly positioned in the car seat – but hangs out of it or hangs out of the protective sides of the car seat, this increases the risk of injury to the child, especially in a side impact collision.
 During a frontal impact the child, if in a rear facing car seat, will still move back towards the back of the car seat even if they have some upper body disproportion (which will then put them back into the seat’s security) – however as we can not know beforehand what kind of accident we will have, I always advice to just avoid this problem all together and sort it as soon as possible.